 1. Go with your gut

-Early morning or late afternoon sun is much safer to be out in and by starting with a higher level of sun factor (you can always lower the factor as the days go on).
-At those times of the day you may even manage 30 minutes of sunbathing without suntan lotion.
-A word of advice though: if your vitamin D has been very low, you may be able to top up your levels up from one hot holiday but in many cases, this isn’t always enough.
-The benefit of those living in countries with better sun for more months of the year is that they get a consistent exposure to sun that we wouldn't get here.
+Early morning or late afternoon sun is much safer to be out in.
+At the hottest time of day you can use a higher level of sun protection and lower the factor as the day goes on.
+At the safer times of the day you may even manage 30 minutes of sunbathing without suntan lotion.
+A word of advice though: if your vitamin D has been very low, you may be able to top up your levels up from one hot holiday but, in many cases, this isn’t always enough.
+The benefit of those living in countries with better sun for more months of the year is that they get a consistent exposure to sun that we wouldn't get here in the UK.
 Certainly come autumn time, I would advise you to begin supplementing again.

 3. Protecting your skin with ‘colour’